dustinpfister/blog_posts/_posts/lodash_object.md

 ## 5 - Conclusion

 So then lodash has a wide range of useful object methods that can be used to work with any kind of object, not just a specific class of object such as an array, or methods that will just work well with an object that is still a kind of collection.
+There is still a great deal more that I could and should write about when it comes to this topic, but I only have so much time to do so when it comes to writing new posts, as well as editing older posts.
+In the mean time if you enjoyed this post thus far there is checking out another one of [my lodash posts](/categories/lodash/) maybe of which are on the topic of a given objects or collection method in lodash.